wut-dev/docs/getting_started.md

 ## Access Patterns

 Technically, Wut.Dev can work with any AWS account, but since many of its features are oriented around AWS Organizations, it's more useful to connect the management account.
-If you have multiple accounts, Wut.Dev can use the primary (or management) account's role to assume a role into each applicable member account.
+If you have multiple accounts, Wut.Dev can use the primary (or management) account's role to assume a role into each applicable member account, eliminating the need to load credentials for all of your accounts individually.

+### Standalone Mode

+In standalone mode, you pass credentials for a single AWS account to Wut.Dev and browse as that user.
+See [Standalone Mode](/getting_started/standalone_mode) for more details.

+### Organization Mode

 ![Data Flow Diagram](assets/images/data-flow.png)

 Wut.Dev users (i.e. human engineers via an IAM entity) assume the `WutDotDev-Mgmt` role, passing the temporary credentials to Wut.Dev.
 The Wut.Dev application then transparently assumes the `WutDotDev-Member` role, in other accounts, when required.

 ## Wut.Dev Setup

+{: .warning }
+The following steps are for the Organization mode configuration.
+To get started quickly with a single account, we recommend [Standalone Mode](/getting_started/standalone_mode).

 There are several steps involved, which we'll walk through below: